 The window method has some limitations as a test of the homogenizations.
-Firstly, the short window used to establish the size of the adjustment reduces the accuracy of the estimate.
-However a larger window would increase the chance of the window overlapping another inhomogeneity, distorting the results.
+Firs he short window used to establish the size of the adjustment reduces the accuracy of the estimate.
+However a larger window will increase the chance of the window overlapping another inhomogeneity, distorting the results.
 Secondly, uncertainty in the date of the inhomogeneity tends to bias the window method results.
 Any error in the date of the inhomogeneity will lead to some observations being placed on the wrong side of the change, which in turn will lead to an underestimation of the size adjustment.
 The windowed method is more prone to underestimation since it uses less data from either side of the change point.
 Finally, since like the GHCN method the windowed approach relies on neighbouring stations for homogenization, it is not independent and so it is unsurprising that the methods should give similar results.
 This result therefore serves primarily to eliminate the possibility that the size of the GHCN adjustments arise from errors in the code.

 To obtain an independent estimate of the size of the adjustments, an external source of temperature data is required.
 Weather model reanalyses allow surface air temperature data to be inferred from a variety of sources other than weather station thermometers, including barometers, wind data, and satellites.
 Reanalyses have limitations, in particular in the identification of long term climate change, since the temperature reconstructions can be influenced by changes in the observing platforms, and in particular the introduction of new satellites.
-However the window method only requires that the temperature data be stable over a relatively short period, and so provides a method for utilizing reanalysis data for homogenization, similar to Haimberger, Tavolato, and Sperka (2012).
+However the window method only requires that the temperature data be stable over staticely short period, and so provides a novel method for utilizing reanalysis data for homogenization.

-Two reanalyses were used: The Modern-Era Retrospective analysis for Research and Applications (MERRA), and the 20th Century Reanalysis (TCRv2) (Rienecker et al., 2011; Compo et al., 2011).
+Two reanalyses were used: The odern-Era Retrospective analysis for Research and Applications (MERRA), and the 20th (TCRv2).
 MERRA assimilates a variety of satellite data sources, however as a result it is only available for dates from 1979.
-TCRv2 assimilates data from sea surface temperature observations, and from barometer observations on land, and covers the whole period from 1900 to the present.
+TCRv2 inilates data from sea surface temper observations, and from barometer observations on land, and covers the whole period from 1900 to the present.
 In neither case are the weather station temperature observations used in the reanalysis, and as a result they provide an independent validation of the observations.